whichurnotoldself/bill-of-jump-street/README.md

-save the world, reach over fear, earn a vitamin tears of admiration figured out from a thought gauarantee from the slums trade it all, against all appropriate ages x-files recomended worthy to alabys heir of lock n load comptons piece youngster's days work hard, play hard, stay hard pizza siding with a chair and a beer
+save the world, reach over fear, earn a vitamin tears of admiration figured out from a thought gauarantee from the jump adredaline from quantium kilometers capital of california accused of being a madman first comunion vilantile, crafty congress tarnish a name standing, believing, survior